sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 * HTML restructured to use div tags instead of an unordered list (list view).
 * Nav bar HTML (Back/Next links and month title) restructured to use div tags instead of span and percentages.
 * Moved clear cache button and changed style.
-* Added Italian translation (thanks to Francesco Paccagnella of [pacca.it](http://www.pacca.it/)).
+* Added Italian translation - Provided by Francesco Paccagnella of [pacca.it](http://www.pacca.it/).
-* Added French translation files provided by Vincent Bray.
+* Added French translation - Provided by Vincent Bray.
 * Fixed PHP error during upgrade.
 * Fixed cross-site scripting (XSS) vulnerability.
 * JavaScript restructured to fit more in line with best practices.